benmvp/slides/2022/connecttech/webdev.md

   - This was also used heavily
   - Because HTML ignores multiple whitespace characters
 - But the spacing is dependent on the font
-  - Wouldn't be exact if needed to line things up
+  - And it wouldn't be exact if needed to line things up
 - So the spacer gif was the solution
 - And then...